Weber Tuning and Adjusting - Weber Carburetor Tuning & Adjusting

 10.Start with #1 and adjust the mixture adjusting screw (with spring, cup washer and o-ring) by turning them in until the engine speed starts to stumble, then back out 1/8 turn.
 A note of caution – if the washers are not the proper “Cup” washers, the o-rings may be damaged and will be unable to seal properly causing popping and back-firing.

-11.Repeat for each other throats; then check and re-set the idle adjusting screw to 1000-1100rpm.
+11.Repeat for all other throats; then check and re-set the idle adjusting screw to 1000-1100rpm.

 12.Make sure both carbs are still drawing air equally using the Synchrometer after re-setting the idle speed.